adonisjs/lucid.adonisjs.com/content/docs/migrations/introduction.md

 ### Migration class structure

-A migration class always extends the `BaseSchema` class provided by the framework and must implement the `up` and the `down` methods.
+A migration class always extends the [BaseSchema](https://github.com/adonisjs/lucid/blob/develop/src/schema/main.ts) class and must implement the `up` and the `down` methods.

 - The `up` method is used to evolve the database schema further.
 Usually, you will create new tables/indexes or alter existing tables inside this method.
 - The `down` method is used to roll back the actions executed by the `up` method.
 For example, if the up method creates a table, the down method should drop the same table.

-Both the methods have access to the AdonisJS [schema builder](../../reference/database/schema-builder.md) that you can use to construct SQL DDL queries.
+Both the methods have access to the [Schema builder](./schema_builder.md) that you can use to construct SQL DDL queries.

 ```ts
 import { BaseSchema } from '@adonisjs/lucid/schema'